 General Management Program

-There are other MBA programs that focus on a specific discipline/domain, these programs are known as specialisation programs.
-A typical specialisation program consists of both specialisation-specific subjects and general management subjects.
+Other MBA programs focus on a specific discipline/domain.
+These programs are known as specialisation programs.
+A typical specialisation program consists of both specialisation-specific subjects and general management subjects/

 Accounting and Finance